dmortimer101/Telescope_Simulator/README.md

 This script has the following dependencies

 1. numpy
+2. MegaScreen
-2. matplotlib
+3. matplotlib
-3. scipy
+4. scipy
-4. imageio
+5. imageio
 6. pillow

 All of which can be installed by the command pip install <module name>.
 All that is required to get started after that is to download this repo and run